 Investors bought some gold last week as they fled the stock market.
 It was the worst performance ever for stocks in an opening week for any year on record.
 Unfortunately for stock market bulls, the selloff carries big implications for the rest of the year.
-According WSJ Market Data Group, the performance of the S&P 500 during the first 5 trading days of the year foretells the direction of U.S. markets for the balance of the year 68% of the time.
+According to WSJ Market Data Group, the performance of the S&P 500 during the first 5 trading days of the year foretells the direction of U.S. markets for the balance of the year 68% of the time.

 What drove last week’s selling?
 One catalyst was the jobs report, which significantly beat expectations.
-Yet again, good news is bad news.
+Yet again, the good news is bad news.

-Stimulus addicted markets anticipate more rate hikes and they are having withdrawals.
+Stimulus-addicted markets anticipate more rate hikes and they are having withdrawals.

 One reality of today’s perverse markets is that equity investors find themselves having to root for higher unemployment.
-It seems stock prices have more riding on continued easy money from the Fed than from whether or not companies are hiring.
+It seems stock prices have more riding on continued easy money from the Fed than on whether or not companies are hiring.

-The devastation in stocks actually began in China and spread around the globe.
+The devastation in stocks began in China and spread around the globe.
 World markets lost $2.3 trillion in value collectively.
 Gold and silver fared much better.
 Gold rose 4% for the week.
 Not too shabby compared to the 6% drop in U.S. stocks.
 Silver did not perform as well -- finishing just a hair above flat for the week.

-Supply Outlook Worsens after Worst Year for Mining since 1986
+Supply Outlook Worsens after Worst Year for Mining Since 1986

-Stock investors read Friday’s employment report and reacted to the much better than expected headline data on job creation by dumping shares.
+Stock investors read Friday’s employment report and reacted to the much better-than-expected headline data on job creation by dumping shares.
 The U.S. economy added an estimated 292,000 jobs, but they weren’t impressed.
 In part because some concluded the Fed is more likely to hike rates again, as mentioned above.
-Others looked deeper into the report, and found little to like.
+Others looked deeper into the report and found little to like.